mqm-laboratory/mqm-laboratory.github.io/_pages/profiles.md

 layout: profiles
 permalink: /people/
 title: people
-description: members of the group
+description: Members of the group.
+All emails are at ucl.ac.uk.
 nav: true
 nav_order: 1